sparq-ai/search-client-js/README.md

 ##### Facet Count

-`facetCount` `[number, optional]` : Defines the number of items you want to show for a defined facet.
+`facetCount(...)` `[number, optional]` : Defines the number of items you want to show for a defined facet.
 The default count value for facets is set as 100.

 ```
 .facetCount(<value>)      //default 100